w3f/Grants-Program/applications/paraport_m1.md

 6. **XCM bridge modal**
     - Develop an easy-to-plug cross-chain bridging modal that maintains a consistent user experience across all integrated applications.

+7. **Additional Parachain Support**
+    - Continue to expand support for emerging parachains in the Polkadot ecosystem based on user demand and ecosystem growth.

 ## Referral Program (optional) :moneybag: